indeliblelabs/indelible.github.io/pages/create-a-collection/index.md

 ## Create a Collection

-Creating a collection is simple, once you are connected and get presented with the initial screen.
-You can just click on “New +” button.
+Creating a collection is simple.
+Once you are connected and get presented with the initial screen, you can just click on “New +” button.

 ![create-collection.png](./assets/create-collection.png)